Research

 Publications

-At Dartmouth, my research focuses on privacy-preserving techniques for training multimodal models on video data.
+Under the supervisor of Professor SouYoung Jin at Dartmouth, my research focuses on privacy-preserving techniques for training multimodal models on video data.
 I develop generative pipelines that modify audiovisual content to remove identifiable traits, such as faces, voices, or contextual personal cues, while preserving semantic and temporal coherence.
 This allows models to learn from rich, real-world video data without compromising individual privacy.

 Representation Learning

-As a research assistant at Aalto University’s BRAIN Lab under Prof. Stephane Deny, I investigated self-supervised learning and invariance in biological and artificial vision systems.
+As a research assistant at Aalto University’s BRAIN Lab under Prof. Stéphane Deny, I investigated self-supervised learning and invariance in biological and artificial vision systems.
 I contributed to projects exploring feature disentanglement, local equivariance, and learning from natural scenes without labels.

 Self-supervised model utilizing learnable VAE and operators for reverting distortion Self-supervised model utilizing learnable VAE and operators for reverting distortion.